rocky-linux/documentation/docs/guides/proxies/tor_relay.md

 These values imply that:

-* We are allowing exit traffic to TCP ports 53 (DNS), 80 (HTTP), and 443 (HTTPS) with our "ExitPolicy accept" lines
+* We allow exit traffic to TCP ports 53 (DNS), 80 (HTTP), and 443 (HTTPS) with our "ExitPolicy accept" lines
-* We are disallowing exit traffic to any other TCP port with our wildcard "ExitPolicy reject" lines.
+* We disallow exit traffic to any other TCP port with our wildcard "ExitPolicy reject" lines

 If you want an unrestrictive exit policy, by only blocking SMTP traffic, this can be set as: